caciulla/caciulla/README.md

 ### Hi, I'm Chace 👋

-I'm a Technical Writer enjoying a new career path ☀️
+I was an amazing bartender.
+Now I'm a Technical Writer looking to enjoy a new career path ☀️

-- 🔭 I’m working on contributing to Open Source projects
+- 🔭 I’m working on a few static web pages using Hugo.
-- 🌱 I’m currently learning Javascript and API Documentation
+- 🌱 I’m currently learning Confluence and Jira.
-- 👯 I’m looking to collaborate on Open API docs
+- 👯 I’m looking to join a team in the SaaS and Docs as code.
-- 🤔 I’m looking for help collaborating and advice on what to learn next
+- 🤔 I’m looking for advice on what to programs to learn next.
 - 📫 How to reach me: chace.a.ciulla@gmail.com
-- ⚡ Fun fact: CS50x lead me here
+- ⚡ Fun fact: CS50x led me here

 ## I like working with:
 - VS Code
 - Markdown
 - Open API
 - Postman
-- Stoplight
 - Swagger UI
 - Git
 - Hugo
+- Confluence
+- Jira

 ## Languages [Libraries/Frameworks/Runtimes] I'm familiar with:
 - C